The APOA2 Gene, Saturated Fat and Weight Gain

 You are going to be better off focusing on avocados, olive oil, nuts, seeds, fish and coconut oil as your main sources of fat along with fiber while eliminating cheese, ice cream and minimizing dairy in general.
 Fiber intake is associated with enhanced satiety and reduced food intake, and the people with the GG genotype will benefit from increasing their fiber intake when consuming a meal with saturated fat.

-Since this gene affects lipoprotein lipase that is only activated during movement, I would recommended consistent movement throughout the the day along with your exercise routine.
+Since this gene affects lipoprotein lipase that is only activated during movement, I would recommend consistent movement throughout the day along with your exercise routine.
 If you have to sit for your job, try a standing desk or take multiple standing and stretching breaks.